Grades 4 - 8: Connecting Students with Scientists

 This educational telepresence creates a "being there" experience and opens a window into science careers.
 Students interact with and look over the shoulders of scientists who are conducting exciting, real world research.

 PREVISIT VIDEO: Highlights the scientist's work so you can familiarizing your students with the content.
 After watching the video, have your students write down their questions for the Scientists.
 View archived video content by clicking here.

 QUESTIONS?
 Please send an e-mail to email@example.com.

 Generous Support of the Museum’s Distance Learning Program provided by Ameriprise Financial Inc.

-Join paleontologists from the Denver Museum of Nature & Science as they discuss the world of dinosaurs and how new scientific discoveries inform our world today.
+Join paleontologists from the Denver Museum of Nature & Science as they share their discoveries from the Late Cretaceous ribbon landmass called Laramidia.

 Travel to a Mogollon site in New Mexico with Dr. Steve Nash of the Denver Museum of Nature & Science and Octavius Seowtewa of the Zuni Cultural Resources Assessment Team as your guides.